quicwg/base-drafts/draft-ietf-quic-recovery.md

 otherwise it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.

-Initial packets and Handshake packets may never be acknowledged, but they are removed from bytes in flight when the Initial and Handshake keys are discarded.
+Initial packets and Handshake packets could never be acknowledged, but they are removed from bytes in flight when the Initial and Handshake keys are discarded.

 ### Sending Probe Packets